 On the positive side, we help preserve 1.3 million hectares of rainforest, savanna, and winding wetlands that act as globally significant carbon sinks.
 Scientists estimate that every hectare of Congo’s tropical rainforest sequesters 300 tons of CO2e per hectare — making us the custodians of 390 million tons of CO2e!

 Sabine Plattner’s interest in Dr. Magdalena Bermejo’s primate research led to the establishment of the Research Station adjacent to Ngaga Lodge, where studies of the critically endangered Western Lowland Gorillas have been done since 2012.
 Among other subjects, Bermejo’s research focuses on gorilla behavior and socialization.
 Bermejo has also established an interdisciplinary research network involving various universities contributing to conservation research in Africa.
-With the goal of building the next generation of Congolese scientists, Dr. Bermejo supervises graduate students from the University of Brazzaville, young primatologists who benefit from the wealth of expertise provided by members of the SPAC Research Network.
+With the goal of building the next generation of Congolese scientists, Dr. Bermejo supervises graduate students from the University of Brazzaville, young primatologists who benefit from the wealth of expertise provided by members of the Ngaga Research Network.
 Ngaga has become one of Africa’s most important primate research destinations, where scientists are able to test new, tourism-focused research products for conservation.

 Water is not in short supply in the Congo Basin!
 That lets us sustainably source water onsite for use in the lodges.
 Wastewater is captured, treated, and tested to international standards before it reenters the natural environment.
 We only use eco-benign or biodegradable wood sealants, paints, and cleaning products.
 Our integrated waste management plans include composting all food and biodegradable waste and stockpiling recyclables (glass, metals, plastics) until they can be safely transported to Pointe-Noire for processing.